avsk80/interview-question-creator/README.md

 c) Finally, I store the embeddings in a vector DB (Chroma in my case). <br>

 Retrival and Generation:<br>
-a) Given a prompt and context, we extract relevant documents from the vector DB and feed it to the LLM in refine fashion to generate a list of questions. query (question) <br>
+Given a prompt and context, we extract relevant documents from the vector DB and feed it to the LLM in refine fashion to generate a list of questions.  <br>

 For answers: <br>
-b) Pass the context to the LLM in the same fashion as above and generate LLM-driven answer explanations. <br>
+a) Pass the context to the LLM in the same fashion as above and generate LLM-driven answer explanations. <br>

 3. What parameters can be changed in this App to suit specific user needs? <br>
 Ans: <br>